 Make a Good First Impression: Students will learn to introduce themselves in culturally appropriate ways and learn about formal and informal speech.

 Friends from the Start: Students will learn vocabulary related to background information, hobbies, leisure time and celebrations.

 Prerequisites: French 1 or MS French C. Most students will want to sign up for two of the following 5-credit courses in order to be prepared for Intermediate French the following year.

-Students will develop their oral and written skills in French as they learn about the buying and selling of goods in the French speaking world.
+The Marketplace: Students will develop their oral and written skills in French as they learn about the buying and selling of goods in the French speaking world.
 From groceries and clothing to hotels and restaurants, students will learn to barter, compare and contrast.
 Students will learn vocabulary related to groceries, ingredients and cooking.
 They will also learn about typical prepared foods that can be found in the marketplaces of francophone countries.